 When the plant is grown in water alone, dump the water and refill with fresh water every two weeks.
 Use distilled water or rainwater, to prevent the fluoride in tap water from turning the leaf tips brown.

 8. Start a New Lucky Bamboo

-If the plant is getting too tall, cut an offshoot from the main stem 1 inch above the node.
-Set the newly cut stalk in 2 inches of water and wait for roots to grow.
-In a few weeks, the new plant is ready to continue to growing in water alone or potted in soil.
+If the plant is getting too tall, cut an offshoot from the main stem one inch above the node.
+Set the newly cut stalk in two inches of water and wait for roots to grow.
+In a few weeks, the new plant is ready to continue growing in water alone or potted in soil.

 9. Green Water

 Sunlight eventually causes algae to grow in water.
 It’s a natural occurrence and a sign the water is due to be changed.
 Replace the water, plus scrub and rinse any rocks submerged in the water.
 To limit the water from turning green, move the plant to a less sunny spot.